MAKE GREAT PIZZA — AND MORE — POSSIBLE

 - EPA REFRIGERATION CERTIFICATION (Type II or Universal) Federal requirement – Team Leader or Maintenance Tech Servicing or Handling Refrigeration equipment

 The work environment characteristics described here are representative of those a team member encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential function.

 While performing the duties of this job, the team member is frequently exposed to moving mechanical parts.
-The team member is occasionally exposed to wet and/or humid conditions, outside weather conditions, extreme cold, extreme heat, and risk of electrical shock, explosion, and vibration.
-The noise level in the work environment is usually moderate but can be high.
-The team member must have a strong safety awareness to ensure a safe and healthy workplace.
+The team member is occasionally exposed to wet and/or humid conditions, outside weather conditions, extreme cold, extreme heat, risk of electrical shock, explosion, and vibration.
+The noise level in the work environment is usually moderate, but can be high.
+The team member must have a strong safety awareness to insure a safe and healthy work place.